stanford-rc/bookstack/docs/first-time.md

 Bookstack.
 The first run of Bookstack will include requesting a certificate from Let's Encrypt.

-On the first run, with standard login, the default account has email address `admin@admin.com` and password password`.
+Bookstack is now up, but without an administrator.
+The default account has email address `admin@admin.com` and password `password`, but does not work when SAML authentication is enabled.
+That's a good thing, because the creation of the Let's Encrypt certificate has told the world that the site exists, so we don't want the default credentials to be accessible.

 ## Configure Backups